Government Responds to Lords’ LLM Report

 Baroness Stowell also highlights the increasing need to act swiftly on copyright due to how LLMs have now become established and business models ‘entrenched and normalised’.
 She adds that more work needs to be done to establish whether only large publishers will benefit from licensing deals, with the long tail losing out.

-PLS welcomes the government’s acknowledgement of collective licensing as an approach to providing legitimate access to content for AI developers and an opportunity for rightsholders to receive renumeration for the use of their works.
+PLS welcomes the government’s acknowledgement of collective licensing as an approach to providing legitimate access to content for AI developers and an opportunity for rightsholders to receive remuneration for the use of their works.
 We firmly believe a mix of direct licensing and voluntary non-exclusive collective licensing provides a mutually beneficial solution and the best way for rightsholders – large, medium, and small - to consent to the use of their works, to ensure they receive compensation, and to uphold the UK's copyright framework that underpins the huge success of not only the publishing industry, but the UK's wider creative industries.
 As part of our mission to develop effective licensing opportunities, PLS is working with the Copyright Licensing Agency and its other members to develop voluntary licensing solutions that facilitate access to the content needed by AI developers but that also protects the value of published content for rightsholders.

 As proud champions of copyright, PLS agrees with the concerns expressed in Baroness Stowell’s letter to the secretary of state and asks the government to prioritise copyright and take a clearer, firmer, and more supportive position that would protect rightsholders, support the UK’s creative industries, and ensure human creativity is incentivised.
 In addition, PLS asks that the government works at pace to introduce transparency provisions that would allow rightsholders to best protect their interests and ensure that large language models are developed and operate safely and in compliance with UK law.